 Under CAE's share ownership policy, each key executive is expected to own a minimum number of Common Shares and/or units under the DSUP and/or LTUP.
 The value of the required holding in Common Shares and/or units under the DSUP and LTUP represents 500% of the CEO's annual salary, 250% for the Group Presidents and the CFO and 200% of other CEO-reporting executives' annual salary.
 The required holding may be acquired over a five-year period from the date of hire or promotion into the executive position.
-In addition, for each option exercise, the CEO is expected to, and the Group Presidents and CFO must, retain ownership or control over CAE Shares for a value equal to 25% of the net profits realized on such option exercise for the duration of their employment with CAE.
+In addition, for each option exercise, the CEO has agreed to, and the Group Presidents and CFO must, retain ownership or control over CAE Shares for a value equal to 25% of the net profits realized on such option exercise for the duration of their employment with CAE.
 This policy encourages all key executives to hold a meaningful ownership interest in CAE to further align management and shareholder interests.

-As of March 31, 2012, all of the NEOs held CAE shares and/or units under the DSUP and LTUPs valued in excess of the ownership policy except for Mr. Parent and Mr. Lefebvre, who are in the process of attaining their respective targets of 500% and 200% of their annual base salary; this threshold was stipulated for Mr. Parent upon his appointment as CEO in October 2009, and for Mr. Lefebvre upon his appointment as CFO in May 2011, each having a 5-year term to reach such target.
+As of March 31, 2013, all of the NEOs held CAE shares and/or units under the DSUP and LTUPs valued in excess of the ownership policy except for Mr. Parent, Mr. Lefebvre and Mr. Colabatistto, who are in the process of acquiring their respectiveshare ownership amounts; the amount was stipulated for Mr. Parent upon his appointment as CEO in October 2009, for Mr. Lefebvre upon his appointment as CFO in May 2011 and for Mr. Colabatistto upon his appointment as Group President, Military Simulation Products, Training and Services in June 2012.
 The table below sets forth the number and value of shares/units held, the value of shares/units required to meet the ownership guidelines, and the value of shares/units held as a multiple of the NEO's base salary.